dodgymike/hackrf-wiki/Updating-Firmware.md

 To update the firmware on a working HackRF One, use the hackrf_spiflash program:

-    hackrf_spiflash -w hackrf_one_usb_rom_to_ram.bin
+    hackrf_spiflash -Rw hackrf_one_usb.bin

-You can find the firmware binary (hackrf_one_usb_rom_to_ram.bin) in the firmware-bin directory of the latest [release package](https://github.com/mossmann/hackrf/releases/latest) or you can compile your own from the [source](https://github.com/mossmann/hackrf/tree/master/firmware).
-For Jawbreaker, use hackrf_jawbreaker_usb_rom_to_ram.bin.
+You can find the firmware binary (hackrf_one_usb.bin) in the firmware-bin directory of the latest [release package](https://github.com/mossmann/hackrf/releases/latest) or you can compile your own from the [source](https://github.com/mossmann/hackrf/tree/master/firmware).
+For Jawbreaker, use hackrf_jawbreaker_usb.bin.
 If you compile from source, the file will be called hackrf_usb_m0.bin.

 The hackrf_spiflash program is part hackrf-tools.

-When writing a firmware image to SPI flash, be sure to select firmware that is compiled with the "rom_to_ram" option.
-(Without that option, the microcontroller will try to execute code directly from SPI flash without first copying the code to RAM.
-This can cause performance problems and can result in future firmware update failures.)
-If you are compiling your own firmware, see firmware/README for instructions.
+When writing a firmware image to SPI flash, be sure to select firmware with a filename ending in ".bin".

-After writing the firmware to SPI flash, reset the HackRF device by pressing the RESET button or by unplugging it and plugging it back in.
+After writing the firmware to SPI flash, you may need to reset the HackRF device by pressing the RESET button or by unplugging it and plugging it back in.

 If you get an error that mentions HACKRF_ERROR_NOT_FOUND, check out the [FAQ](https://github.com/mossmann/hackrf/wiki/FAQ#i-cant-seem-to-access-my-hackrf-under-linux).
 It's often a permissions problem that can be quickly solved.